Key Takeaways 🔥

 Big Data Analytics, Artificial Intelligence

 Several media outlets cited one report from the Harvard Business Review over the years.
 The article explains how big data and analytics create more efficient and effective organizations.
-Data-driven decision-making is not a new concept, but the ability to make decisions quickly and accurately is what’s needed to deliver a digital customer experience strategy.
+Data-driven decision-making is not a new concept, but the ability to make decisions quickly and accurately is needed to deliver a digital customer experience strategy.

 In the past, organizations would have to wait for weeks or even months to get their hands on data to make decisions.
 But with big data and analytics, organizations can now access business insights immediately.
 And thanks to advances in AI, they can also make sense of it much faster than ever before.